wix-incubator/wix-rest-docs/authorization/guides/API Keys.md

 -H 'wix-site-id: <SITEID>' \
 ```

-Add this header to the body of any of your API's.
+Add this header to the body of any of your API's to form a complete request.

 ## Account-Level and Site-Level API Requests